 In the map below, you’ll find the location of all the exhibitions and official festival events, but also a few other useful addresses such as where to find free Wifi or a supermarket.
 This map will be updated in the coming days with details of some open-to-the-general-public parties and other events.

 If you are an agency, a photographer or a third-party company and are holding an event you would like me to flag up on the map, let me know at olivierclaurent[at]gmail[dot]com.

-How do I get from the train station to the city centre?
+From Perpignan’s train station to the city center

 You could grab a cab from the station to city centre, but with your luggage and other fees, you’ll end up paying a minimum of €15 for a five to 10 minute ride.
 Or you could just walk.
 The city centre is close to the station — 15 to 20 walking distance maximum.

 Once you’ve made it into your hotel or rented flat (a lot of apartment owners will take the first week of September off to earn some cash by renting their flats to photojournalists), your first stop should be the city’s Palais des Congrès (see map above) where you’ll get your official accreditation, which costs €60.

 I hear a lot of people complain about that price tag, but if you’re starting in photojournalism and want to meet some international photo editors, it’s worth the price (more on this later).

 The Palais des Congrès is also where the large majority of talks, workshops and portfolio reviews take place - and a couple of rooms offer free Wi-Fi.

 Each evening, from 9.45PM, the festival presents a series of photography screenings at Campo Santos (see map above).
 Each screening is made up of two parts – one part recounts what has happened around the world in the previous 12 months (with a thrilling, but repetitive music score), while the second part is dedicated to individual projects and photographers.